-Measures Pros Cons

-Energy EU Observatory of Energy Stronger enforcement of Insufficient to address the

-poverty Poverty. current legislation and shortcomings of the current

-NRAs to monitor and report continuous knowledge legislation with regard to energy

-data on disconnections. exchange. poverty and targeted protection.
+Measures Pros Cons Energy poverty EU Observatory of Energy Poverty.
+C shortcomings of the current NRAs to monitor and report data on disconnections.
+Voluntary collaboration across Member States to agree on scope and measurement of continuous knowledge exchange. legislation with regard to energy poverty and targeted protection. energy poverty.

-Voluntary collaboration across

-Member States to agree on

-scope and measurement of

-energy poverty.